alexriosdev/team_rocket/README.md

   - Enemy sprite follows player like a shadow
   - Player sprite is able to jump
   - Player sprite does not go outside screen boundaries
+  - Player slows down if steps out of paved path
+  - Player falls back if doesn't jump obstacle
+  - Potholes have been added as a jumping obstacle
+  - Gameover screen appears when user exceeds lower boundary

 <h4>To do:</h4>
   - Calibrate sprite movement speed